HabitatFramework/DevelopersGuide/issues/issues.rst

 	* If they want to recommend any new changes or enhancements to the tool.
 	* If have any general queries relating to the use or functionality of the tool.

 Posting new issues and proposed enhancements to the tool on the forum allows all users to consider and discuss the proposal.
-Once a consensus has been reached on a change or solution to an issue it can be added to the HLUTool issues log on GitHub (see :ref:`issue_tracking`).
+Once a consensus has been reached on a change or solution to an issue it can be added to the HLUTool issues log on GitHub (see :ref:`issue_tracking` for more details).
 It can then be prioritised and scheduled to be addressed when time and funding allows.

 The ALERC forum is **not** intended for use during any scheduled development or maintenance phases.
-This is because planned changes or fixes are easier to find and track using GitHub (see :ref:`issue_tracking`).
+This is because planned changes or fixes are easier to find and track using GitHub.

 .. _issue_tracking: